 A unique, inconspicuous and easy to install finger pinch protector guard for door hinges designed to prevent fingers being trapped in opening and closing doors.
 An essential piece of safety ironmongery constructed of high-quality PVC to screw fix to your doors.

 The MK1A door guard can be fitted to fire doors with push bars.
 Push bars are also called panic bars.
 They are designed for applications where a final exit door is to be used by members of the public that have no prior knowledge of the device and a panic situation is likely to occur in the event of an emergency.
 For fitting information on fitting guards on a door with a push bar click here

 “Quality finger pinch protector strips at an affordable price.
-Commonly purchased by schools, nurseries and other public buildings.
+Commonly purchased by schools, nurseries, restaurants and other buildings used by the public.
 If you are looking to purchase for a clinical environment, we advise you to take a look at our antibacterial versions”.

 Simple to install and can be retrofitted to existing doors using the self tapping screws that are included.
 See our fitting instructions and specs page for further details.

 For technical support call 01268777733

 Or alternatively you can email us on firstname.lastname@example.org